Role of Fragility of the Glass Formers in the Yielding Transition under Oscillatory Shear

+where $k = 1$.
 The exponent $2/3$ is used instead of $1/2$ as it was already shown that the energy barrier vanishes as a power-law with exponent $2/3$ as the plastic strain is approached \cite{karmakar2010statistical}.
-We also considered uniform distribution of $\gamma_0 \in (-1,1)$ as in \cite{sastry2021models}.
-The cyclic shear in this model goes as follows. \begin{enumerate}[label=(\roman*)] \item start with an initial energy minimum $E_0$ and $\gamma_0 = 0$. \item For this $E_0$, get $\langle\Delta E\rangle$ from the equation \ref{eqs_fragile} or \ref{eqs_strong} and the corresponding $\Delta E$ is chosen from Gaussian distribution whose width $\sigma_{\Delta E}$ decreases linearly from 5\% to 0.001\% of $E_0$ with annealing. \item Define the stability limit using Eq.\ref{barrierEq}. \item Energy is then varied with strain as $E(\gamma, E_0,\gamma_0) = E_0 + \frac{\mu}{2} (\gamma - \gamma_0)^2$ until the stability limit is reached. $\mu$ is increased linearly from $1$ to $1.5$ with annealing. \item Whenever the system crosses its stability limit $\gamma \pm$, it jumps to any lower energy mesostate at the transition strain, and a new set of $E_0$ and $\gamma_0$ are chosen from the respective distributions, and we repeat the process from (ii). \end{enumerate} The strain $\gamma$ is varied cyclically with amplitude $\gamma_{max}$, and the number of cycles is around $10000$.
+Note that an exponent $1/2$ will also produce qualitatively similar results, and the effect of a different exponent is expected to be relevant when one studies the statistics of plastic drops and avalanches and their size distribution, etc. We also considered uniform distribution of $\gamma_0 \in (-1,1)$ as in \cite{sastry2021models}.
+The cyclic shear in this model goes as follows. \begin{enumerate}[label=\Roman*.] \item Start with a initial value of $E_0$ and $\gamma_0 = 0$. \item For this $E_0$, get $\langle\Delta E\rangle$ from the Eq. \ref{eqs_fragile} or Eq. \ref{eqs_strong} and the corresponding $\Delta E$ is chosen from Gaussian distribution whose width $\sigma_{\Delta E}$ decreases linearly from 10\% to 0.001\% of $\langle\Delta E\rangle$ with annealing. \item Define the stability limit using Eq.\ref{barrierEq}. \item Energy is then varied with strain as $E(\gamma, E_0,\gamma_0) = E_0 + \frac{\mu}{2} (\gamma - \gamma_0)^2$ until the stability limit is reached. $\mu$ is increased linearly from $1$ to $2$ with annealing ($E_0$). \item Whenever the system crosses its stability limit $\gamma_\pm$, it jumps to any lower energy mesostate at the transition strain, and a new set of $E_0$ and $\gamma_0$ is chosen from the respective distributions, and we repeat the process from (ii). \end{enumerate} The strain $\gamma$ is varied cyclically with amplitude $\gamma_{max}$, and the number of cycles is around $10000$.
 If the zero strain energy of the system doesn't change with successive cycles, the procedure is terminated.
-The average zero strain energies of the last $500$ cycles are calculated to obtain $E_{SS}$.
+The average zero-strain energies of the last $500$ cycles are calculated to obtain $E_{SS}$.
 We took 100 independent samples for better averaging.
-We studied the model within the same range of $E_0 \in (-0.05, -0.70)$ for all the samples. $E_{SS}$ vs $\gamma_{max}$ is plotted for all the cases for this elastoplastic model in Fig. \ref{fig:3}(B) - (D).
-As we can see, the yielding point for the strong model barely shifts below the critical energy, while for the fragile model, the shift in yielding point with annealing is very large, in complete agreement with simulation results.}
+We studied the model within the same range of $E_0 \in (-0.10, -0.70)$ for all the samples. $E_{SS}$ vs $\gamma_{max}$ is plotted for all the cases for this elastoplastic model in Fig. \ref{fig:3}(B) - (D).
+As we can see, the yielding point for the strong model barely shifts below the critical energy.
+In contrast, for the fragile model, the shift in the yielding point with annealing is very large, in complete agreement with simulation results.
+In Fig. \ref{fig:3}(E), we have shown the normalised yield strain $\gamma_Y/\gamma_c$ as a function of $E_0/E_c$ (a proxy for the parent temperature) to highlight the larger shift in yield strain in fragile glass-formers than in strong glass-formers.